ilent2/otslm/docs/Using-the-GPU.rst

     pattern = otslm.tools.finalize(pattern);

-To copy the final pattern back from the GPU we can use the ``gather``
+To copy the final pattern back from the GPU we can use the ``gather`` function.
-function:
+The result is shown in :numref:`example-gpudemo-simple`.

 .. code:: matlab

     pattern = gather(pattern);
     imagesc(pattern);

+.. _example-gpudemo-simple:
 .. figure:: images/examples/gpuDemo/simple.png
-   :alt: simple pattern
+   :alt: simple pattern with GPU

-   simple pattern
+   Example of a pattern generated with the GPU

 Creating complex textures
 -------------------------

 The GPU often has significantly less memory than the main computer.
-This means that methods like ``otslm.tools.combine`` become memory limited sooner.
+This means that methods like :func:`+otslm.+tools.combine` become memory limited sooner.
 In order to work around this, it is sometimes possible to implement a version which calculates each pattern, adds it to the total array and re-uses the same memory to calculate the next pattern.
-The ``otslm.tools.lensesAndPrisms`` function implements the Prisms and Lenses algorithm without needing to generate all the patterns before combining.
+The :func:`+otslm.+tools.lensesAndPrisms` function implements the Prisms and Lenses algorithm without needing to generate all the patterns before combining.